realitymod/Manual/en/the_basics.md

 ![](../assets/civiliancars.png)

 * **Truck:** come in both transport and logistic variants.
 The transport variant is capable of dropping 1 light supply crate and can fit an entire squad.
-The Logistic variant can only fit 2 soldiers and can drop 2 heavy supply crates, repair stations and Close Support Bridges \(more on this later\).
+The Logistic variant can only fit 2 soldiers and can drop 2 heavy supply crates, repair stations and Close Support Bridges.

 ![](../assets/truck.png)

 * **Armored Personnel Carrier \(APC\):** large armored vehicles more often than not armed with heavy weaponry.
-Often do not possess the force to defeat other heavy armored targets such as IFVs and tanks but are the best of all vehicles types at assisting infantry.
+Often do not possess the force to defeat other heavy armored targets such as IFVs and tanks but are the best of all vehicle types at assisting infantry.
 Can fit 2 crewman \(driver and gunner\) and up to 6 soldier passengers.

 ![](../assets/apc.png)